Skip to main content

 Aid will be calculated based upon costs for the full 16-week enrollment period

-Aid will be prorated if you enroll for less than 12 credit hours between the two mini-terms or in the full 16-week term.
+Aid will be prorated if you enroll for less than 12 credit hours between the two half-terms or in the full 16-week term.

 Enrollment Monitoring